christopherfrieler/android-beans/USAGE.md

 `void setActivity(Activity)`, which will be invoked with the `Activity` instance whenever it changes, e.g. after a configuration change of the `Activity`.
 At the and of the `Activity`'s lifecycle it will be invoked with `null`.
 Make sure to clear all references to the `Activity`, otherwise the stale references would cause a memory-leak.

+## Post-processing

+### BeanRegistryPostProcessor

+Sometimes it may be necessary to post-process the `BeanRegistry`, which holds all the beans.
+This can be achieved by implementing the `BeanRegistryPostProcessor`-interface.
+Once all beans are collected from the `BeanConfiguration`s, the `void postProcess(BeanRigistry)`-method of all `BeanRegistryPostProcessor`-beans will be invoked.